crystalspace/CS/docs/support/winhelp/README.txt

 Generation
 ----------
-These instructions apply to Unix-like platforms or installations, such as Linux, Msys/Mingw on Windows, and Cygwin on Windows, which employ `make' or `jam' when building Crystal Space.
-Consult the "Preparing Windows" or "Preparing Linux" sections below to learn how to prepare your development environment for building CHM format documentation.
+These instructions apply to Unix-like platforms or installations, such as GNU/Linux, Msys/Mingw on Windows, and Cygwin on Windows, which employ `make' or `jam' when building Crystal Space.
+Consult the "Preparing Windows" or "Preparing GNU/Linux" sections below to learn how to prepare your development environment for building CHM format documentation.
 Once the environment has been configured, follow these steps to actually generate the documentation: